wgyori/course-dbt/week_4_answers.md

 FROM dev_db.dbt_willgyorikraftheinzcom.fact_product_events AS product_events
 ```

-### Answer2 : At an product level, below table shows the highest and lowest conversion rates for each step.
-The Cart->Checkout and Checkout->Ship setps are probably less valuable at a product level, since the user experience should be relatively the same between products.
+### Answer2 : At a product level, below table shows the highest and lowest conversion rates for each step.
+The Cart->Checkout and Checkout->Ship steps are probably less valuable at a product level, since the user experience should be relatively the same between products.
 However, the view->cart step could have a much bigger variance by product from UI/UX perspective.
 So I would start my analysis there and see why a product like Pothos is performing much worse than a product like String of Pearls

 | Step             | Highest                         | Lowest                   |
 |------------------|---------------------------------|--------------------------|